FabCovid19: Automated FACS simulation¶

 git clone https://github.com/djgroen/FabSim3.git

-To configure FabSim3 and install required dependencies, go to https://fabsim3.readthedocs.io/en/latest/installation.html that provides detailed instructions.
+To configure FabSim3 and install required dependencies, go to https://fabsim3.readthedocs.io/en/latest/installation.html which provides detailed instructions.

 Once you have installed FabSim3, you can install FabCovid19 by typing: